apache/incubator-kie-kogito-pipelines/docs/nightly_and_release.md

 Once a branch is created or another one should be deactivated, you just need to go the configuration of the [nightly job](https://rhba-jenkins.rhev-ci-vms.eng.rdu2.redhat.com/job/KIE/job/kogito/job/kogito-nightly/configure) and change the `include` or `exclude` configuration of Git.

+*TIP: just mention the branches you need in `include` part and leave the `exclude` part empty.*

 ### Nightly pipeline Parameters

 If needed, the Nightly pipeline can be restarted with `SKIP_TESTS` or `SKIP` specific part options.
-See [nightly Jenkinsfile](./../Jenkinsfile.nightly) for more information on parameters.
+See the [Nightly Jenkinsfile](../Jenkinsfile.nightly) for more information on parameters.

 ### Nightly pipeline Troubleshooting